 Scholarships or similar payments that are paid directly to the student or Australian Apprentice are assessed as income under the ABSTUDY Personal and Partner Income Tests unless otherwise excluded.

 59.5.4.1 Commonwealth Scholarships

-Commonwealth Scholarships are NOT income for the purposes of the ABSTUDY Personal and Partner Income Tests.
+Indigenous Commonwealth Scholarships, as determined in the Social Security (Indigenous Student Assistance Scholarships - Excluded Amounts) Instrument 2016, are NOT income for the purposes of the ABSTUDY Personal and Partner Income Tests.